elys-network/trade-shield-contract/front_end_script/README.md

 #### Parameters

 - `position` (String): The type of position for the margin order (e.g., "long", "short").
-- `collateral` (Coin): The amount of collateral for the margin order.
+- `collateral` (Coin {demom: String , amount : String}): The amount of collateral for the margin order.
 - `leverage` (String): The leverage for the margin order.
 - `borrow_asset` (String): The asset to borrow for the margin order.
 - `take_profit_price` (String): The price at which the order will take profit.